Artificial Intelligence and Dual Contract: Introduction

+In an application of artificial intelligence to contract design, we observe that AI-based principals converge on incentive structures that exceed the single principal-agent equilibrium, yet fall short of the competitive benchmark.
+The emergence of these outcomes is facilitated by the sophisticated algorithms employed, which are characterized by advanced memory capabilities.
+Through iterative learning and adaptation, these algorithms develop strategies that mitigate myopic preferences and optimize long-term payoffs.
+Notably, these AI-based principals operate independently, without explicit instructions to collude or compete, and without prior knowledge of the environmental parameters.
+This phenomenon has significant implications for our understanding of decentralized decision-making and the design of optimal contracts in complex environments.

-Our baseline model is a symmetric duopoly principal with an agent, and we conduct an extensive robustness analysis for the principal's heterogeneity.
-The results indicates that, the principal has an advantage over another principal and can get protection from his competitor; this protection effect increases as the degree of competition rises.
-Specifically, this protection effect results in the tax rate $p$ (benefit rate to the principal) is much higher than zero in the pure competition region, increasing the profit for the principal with advantage without worry about the competition from another principal.
-Moreover, in the pure collusion region, the two principals divide the revenue from both contracts evenly; therefore, both principals would like the agent to put effort into the advantaged principal's project.\footnote{This scenario is analogous to the corporate socialism that has been documented in \cite{dai2020q}.
-Here, this corporate socialism can be endogenously generated by our experimental design. }
+In this study, we employ a symmetric duopoly framework featuring a principal-agent relationship, and subsequently conduct a comprehensive robustness analysis to account for heterogeneity among principals.
+Our findings suggest that a principal possessing an advantage over its competitor can derive protection from competition, with the protective effect intensifying as the level of competition increases.
+Notably, this protection effect yields a tax rate $p$ that is significantly higher than zero in the region of pure competition, thereby enhancing the profit of the advantaged principal without concern for competitive pressures from its rival.
+Furthermore, in the region of pure collusion, the two principals divide the revenue from both contracts equally, which creates an incentive for both principals to encourage the agent to exert effort on the project of the advantaged principal.

-We designed a series of experiments/simulations to tell these possible explanations apart.
-It turns out that the main reason for the difference is the fact that there are multiple principals, and there are different levels of how much the principals' interests are aligned with each other.
-This force is fundamentally different between the standard contract and the dual-contract problems.
-It also helps us understand why the multi-sided information asymmetry seems to lead to reduced overall benefit for a party suffering from a conflict of interest among its members.
+We devised a series of experiments and simulations to disentangle the competing explanations for the observed phenomenon.
+Our results indicate that the primary driver of the disparity lies in the presence of multiple principals, whose interests exhibit varying degrees of alignment.
+This force operates distinctly in standard contract and dual-contract problems, respectively.
+Furthermore, our findings shed light on the mechanisms underlying the diminished overall welfare of a party afflicted by intra-group conflicts of interest, which arise from multi-sided information asymmetry.